Wall-crossing from Lagrangian Cobordisms: Cobordisms and mutations

-When constructing the Lagrangian in this fashion, the sum of the widths $(\width_{L_\downarrow\# L_\uparrow}+\width_{L_\uparrow\# L_\downarrow})$ is bounded by the area of the eye-portion of the Lagrangian. \begin{remark} Another way of stating this is that the \emph{shadow} of the cobordism $K_r\circ K_l$ as defined in \cite{cornea2015lagrangian} is an upper bound for the widths of the two surgeries.
+\begin{remark} Another way of stating the relation between area of the projection and the neck width is to say that the \emph{shadow} of the cobordism $K_r\circ K_l$ as defined in \cite{cornea2019lagrangian} is an upper bound for the widths of the two surgeries. \end{remark}